m-rphy/python_projects/README.md

 # python_projects
-This is a random assortment of python projects to show case various tools.
+This is an assortment of python projects to show various tools.
 Ranging from NumPy and Matplotlib, to Pools and sys.